rpkrupali1/News4U/readme.md

 # News 4 U

 ## Pupose
-Build news website to display news headlines and news based on user input
+Build news website to display news headlines, display articles and videos based on user input

+Limitation:
+User can search only using keywords without spaces.

 ## Site Details
 As soon as user launches website then :